 Currently, research output on fire services in South Africa is quite low.
 This significantly low research output in the sector often leads to approaches and interventions that are not based on scientifically robust foundations.
 Research can play a key role in for example determining the adequacy of current methodologies utilised by fire services in the execution of its mandate.
 New ideas for the fire service must be based on empirical evidence.
 In this regard, it is important that the fire services must establish linkages with academia and other research institutions in South Africa and elsewhere.
 The NDMC through a process of consultation must develop a national fire services strategic research agenda that will guide research in the sector.
 The provision of education and training must contribute to the agenda of professionalising the function.
+Partnerships must be established with research entities and academic institutions in order to optimise the use of existing capabilities in the country.
+Through such partnerships, facilities must be put in place in order to ensure ongoing fire engineering and technology research, conducting of live fire tests, and other related research initiatives.

-SECTION: 11 FUNDING ARRANGEMENTS FOR THE PROVISION OF FIRE SERVICES a.
-Local government funding
+CHAPTER: 11 FUNDING MODEL FOR THE PROVISION OF FIRE SERVICES